Without recourse. All

 new moon is first being seen, is it beginning at sunset at the new moon of Aviv

-1, or is it beginning with the Eighth Day, HaAzeret, at the time of sunset,
+1, or is it beginning with the Eighth Day, HaAzeret,

-And what about the conclusion of the 8th Sabbatical year and the 50th
+end of the year?”
+And what about the conclusion of the 8th

-year of Jubilee?
+Sabbatical year and the 50th year of Jubilee?

 There